How does IPL (Photofacial) work?

 What are IPL’s advantages?

 IPL does not damage the skin surface, unlike dermabrasion and laser resurfacing.
 Therefore, there is virtually no recovery time.
 Treatments take approximately 30 minutes.
 Patients can apply makeup before leaving the office and return to work the same day.
-There is also minimal pain with IPL, unlike resurfacing which require topical anesthetic.
+There is also minimal pain with IPL, unlike resurfacing which require topical anesthetic to treat Rosacea.

 What are IPL’s disadvantages?